Aisulu-Tulyeujan/brewbook/README.md

 **Brewbook**

-Brewbook is a web application.
-It can be used by baristas or anyone who is interested in coffee making.
-The user can add drinks to the website, where thay can include videos, pictures and other descriptions about the coffee.
-The user can also like the drinks.
-I implemented this feature so that the user can see the liked drinks and learn making them.
-For example, when I was working as a barista, it was a bit confusing to distinguish between the coffees (as an always matcha lover).
-So, in this web app the user can keep track of the drinks that they need to learn by liking them.
+Brewbook is a comprehensive web application designed for baristas, coffee enthusiasts, and anyone interested in learning more about coffee making.
+The app allows users to create and share detailed drink recipes, including images, instructional videos (both uploaded and YouTube), and rich descriptions.
+Additionally, users can “like” drinks to keep track of their favorites or the ones they want to learn more about.

 **Distinctiveness and Complexity**